sensible-hq/sensible-docs/readme-sync/v0/welcome/1500 - excel-quickstart.md

 In this quickstart, extract data from an example tax form PDF and convert the document data to a spreadsheet with no coding involved.

 - If you instead want a guided tour of SenseML concepts so you extract data from your own custom documents, see [Getting started](doc:getting-started).
+- If you want a low-code way to convert document data to formats other than Excel, for example, emails, Google sheets, or databases, see Sensible's [Zapier integration](doc:zapier).

 Introduction
 ----